Slumpflation or Deflationary Slump?

 First of all the very wide range of conditions ( see footnote 3

 ) and status of economic & social constituents cannot be accommodated by KM policies because they depend on market manipulation through quantitative control over money volumes and interest rates and across-the-board fixed levies and taxes.
 As has been explained these have significant differential impacts on the economic and social constituents and therefore traction is eroded.
 One reason is that these "indicators" have transitory values that are determined by too many factors.
 As a result policy makers are not only trying to determine the "correct" balance between interest rates, money volumes, government revenue and expenditure they are also attempting to trade these off against unemployment rates, banking credit and loans, saving, investment, exports, import substitution, welfare and a host of other competing demands for attention.
-To reduce a highly complex picture of de facto confusion that reigns under KM policies the fundamental cause of failure is the lack of accommodation of macroeconomic policies to economic and social constituency preferences.
+There is a need to reduce a highly complex picture of de facto confusion that reigns under KM policies.
+This confusion is a failure of macroeconomic policies to accommodate the economic and social constituency needs.
 The footnote 3

 ), here I will focus on the specific solutions to this significant constitutional problem.The driver of the macroeconomy

 The conventional concept of the driver of the economy is market demand and this is perceived to be largely a "pull factor" and expressed in nominal terms.
-KM policies concentrate a lot of effort in increasing or depressing demand by increasing or reducing money volumes, changing interest rates and changing taxes and levies and public expenditures.
-The reason these policy targets have no traction is that there is no recognizable measure to guide economic units and individuals as to how to act in their own interests can also support the policy objective.
+KM policies concentrate a lot of effort in increasing or depressing demand by increasing or reducing money volumes, changing interest rates and changing taxes and levies and public expenditures as well as raising government loans.
+The reason these policy targets have no traction is that there is no recognizable measure to guide economic units and individuals as to how to act in in the mutual interests of themselvs and in support of policy objective.
 Leaving this to "market forces" is a crude and unpredictable state of affairs given the diversity of conditions facing economic units.
-Thus policy imposes conditional music and economic units are expected to dance to the new tune.
+Thus policy imposes conditional music and economic units are expected to dance to the current policy tune.
 Running the economy as if it were a parlour game of musical chairs is a comical concept but this, unfortunately the reality and it arises from a lack of rigour in aligning macroeconomic logic with microeconomic imperatives.

 Setting the course